unjs/nanotar/README.md

 Tiny and fast [Tar](<https://en.wikipedia.org/wiki/Tar_(computing)>) utils for any JavaScript runtime!

-- 🌳 Tiny (less than 2KB gzip) and tree-shakable
+🌳 Tiny (less than 1.5KB minified + gzipped) and tree-shakable

-- ✨ Written in modern TypeScript and ESM format
+✨ Written with modern TypeScript and ESM format

-- ✅ Works in any JavaScript runtime Node.js (18+), Bun, Deno, Browsers and Edge Workers
+✅ Works in any JavaScript runtime Node.js (18+), Bun, Deno, Browsers, and Edge Workers

-- 🌐 Web Standard Compatible
+🌐 Web Standard Compatible

 ## Installation